SimpleITK/SimpleITK/Readme.md

 Development
 ===========

 SimpleITK uses the [Git](http://git-scm.com/) distributed version control system.
-The main repository is hosted on [GitHub](https://github.com/SimpleITK/SimpleITK).
-There are two main branches, master and next.  "master" is a stable branch of the code, and suitable for most users, while "next" contains future features that are unlikely to be stable.
+The main repository is hosted on [itk.org](http://itk.org/SimpleITK.git) and mirrored to [Github](https://blowekamp@github.com/SimpleITK/SimpleITK.git).
+There are two main branches, master and next.
+The "master" is a stable branch of the code, and suitable for most users, while "next" contains future features that are unlikely to be stable.

 Documentation in maintained in [Doxygen](http://erie.nlm.nih.gov/~blowek1/SimpleITK/annotated.html).
 [Development instructions](http://erie.nlm.nih.gov/~blowek1/SimpleITK/pages.html) are also on this site.
+There is also the [Wiki](http://www.vtk.org/Wiki/ITK_Release_4/SimpleITK) with additional information.
 SimpleITK requires a recent build of [ITK v4](http://itk.org/), which may be found on [GitHub](https://github.com/Kitware/ITK).

-ToDo:

-+ Registration
-+ CastImageFilter
-+ Multiple input filters
-+ Simple arithmetic filters